aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 ## Downsides of strlcat()

-- Not part of ANSI C — mostly seen on BSD systems.
+- Not part of ANSI C. It's mostly seen on BSD systems.
 - The return value can be misinterpreted if you don’t know what it means.
 - Requires ```dest``` to be properly null-terminated.
 - Doesn't allocate memory, you manage the buffer.